the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Public Good's old effect has been thrown out; it now adds +1 Water/Happiness to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
 		- Legislative Process loses the +1 Happiness per 5 population bonus and reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.
 		- Voting Rights loses the 25% Strength penalty while the empire is unhappy.
-		- The finisher bonus is nerfed to +4 of the respective primary yield to each non-evil Great Improvement (+2 of each primary yield for Settlements, Wasteland Stations and Citadels) instead of double yields.
+		- The finisher bonus is nerfed to +4 of the respective primary yield to each non-evil Great Improvement (+2 of each primary yield for Settlements, Wasteland Stations, Citadels, and Preservators) instead of double yields.
 Yes, this means other expansion mods with unique Great Improvements get shafted, and I do mean to address that at a later time.
 	- Supremacy
 		- The opener no longer gives free upkeep to units.
 		- Police State no longer gives +3 Happiness to Prison Camps (that bonus is moved to Listening Posts); instead it adds +3 Production to those buildings and Work Camps.
 Town Hall also loses its +1 Happiness from the policy.
+Annexed and puppeted cities no longer have a Food malus.
 		- Spoils of War now provides double Slaves instead of Autocracy.
 		- The finisher bonus now adds +2 Food/Production/Water to every owned city while you have Slaves and +4 of the respective primary yield to each evil Great Improvement (Narcotics farm, Oracle, Outpost, Prison farm; Crystal Refineries get +2 Water/Science instead).
 	- Monopoly